stevewhitmore/writings/2022-11-21-angular-unit-test-pain-points.md

 ## The Setup

 Keep it simple!
-This tends to be the first place people tangle themselves up.
+This tends to be the first place people get tangled up.
 Only set up what you *absolutely need*.

 Golden rules to follow for setting up your tests:

 1. Keep it simple.
 2. Don't import modules unless absolutely necessary (e.g. `ReactiveFormsModule` if you have form elements in the component or `RouterModule` if you have `routerLinks`).
 3. Never use the `NO_ERRORS_SCHEMA`.
-4. Never provide real services, even if they don't make http calls.
+4. Never provide real services when testing components, even if they don't make http calls.

 I can't overemphasize the first rule.
 Tests, and their setup, should be simple.
 Regardless of how complicated an application or its components may be.